Health & Wellness

 A sore neck and back are all too common among people — you’ve likely felt a shooting pain that comes after the smallest movement at some point in your life.
 Our pets, especially dogs, also experience that same pain in the neck and back.
 How can you tell?
 They often yelp or whimper when they move in certain ways.

 There are several reasons why your dog might be in pain and many treatment options that can help them feel better.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff vet, explains the causes of dogs’ neck and back pain and how to help them feel comfortable.
+Dr. Aliya McCullough, Fetch’s on-staff vet, explains the causes of dogs’ neck and back pain and how to help them feel comfortable.